 Character of Program.
-This program will provide a greater breadth of study than the Master of Science program.
-Emphasis will be given to practical application of the technical aspects of the discipline as well as discipline interrelationships.
-In some areas of specialization the focus is on an applied research concept and a broader program of study than is normally available with the specialized research degree.
+This program provides a greater breadth of study than the Master of Science program.
+Emphasis is on practical application of the technical aspects of the discipline as well as discipline interrelationships.
+In some areas of specialization, the focus is on an applied research concept and a broader program of study than is normally available with the specialized research degree.

 Admission Requirements.
-A baccalaureate degree in agriculture or a related field is required for admission.
+A baccalaureate degree in Agriculture or a related field is required for admission.
 The candidate must meet requirements for acceptance into the Graduate College and be recommended by the departmental graduate committee responsible for the program.